itchylol742/FimarchiveSearchGUI/README.md

 ![alt text](/FimarchiveSearchGUIScreenshot.PNG)

-The program was tested in Eclipse IDE on Windows, it might or might not work on other operating systems and IDEs

-**__In addition, I have never used this on another PC or shared this code with anyone before, so it might not work at all!__**

 A program to search and filter Fimarchive, which is an archive of every story on Fimfiction.net.
 To get Fimarchive - at the time of writing, a 5.5 GB file, [go here](https://www.fimfiction.net/user/116950/Fimfarchive/blog) and click on Direct: Official (if you want to try out the program without download a 5.5 GB file, instructions below)

+The program was tested in Eclipse IDE on Windows, it might or might not work on other operating systems and IDEs

+**__In addition, I have never shared this code before or used this on another PC so it might not work at all!__**

 ## To use without compiling (for non-programmers who just want to search stuff)